Course Title: Develop self as artist

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

 In this course you will develop skills and knowledge required to develop the technical and conceptual skills required to work in any area of arts practice.
 This course identifies opportunities to assist in developing you as an artist.
-The course provided an overview of the arts industry, it allows for peer discussions and networking opportunities.

 National Codes, Titles, Elements and Performance Criteria

 1. Refine arts practice skills

 1.1 Plan strategies to improve own arts practice skills

 1.2 Identify and use relevant practice, feedback, discussion and evaluation opportunities to continuously improve own technical and creative skills

 1.3 Identify and use relevant sources of information to keep up-to-date with industry trends and issues